-Production of pulses - probably related to strong electric, magnetic fields at magnetic poles, ejection of electrons, annihilation of positrons
+Production of pulses - probably related to strong electric, magnetic fields at magnetic poles

 About 600 pulsars known, perhaps a billion neutron stars in the Galaxy.

 Pressure support from quantum pressure of neutrons plus nuclear repulsion.
 Maximum mass of neutron star about 2 solar masses.